How To: Candle Refill Kit

 HEY THERE, CANDLE MAKER! 👋

-✨ Scented Wax (up to 8 lbs)
+✨ Scented Wax (in 8 oz bags)

 ✨ Wicks